-- 11.1 Emerging Markets Equity will be unhedged as the trading volume and liquidity of hedging instruments in these markets tend to be lower in addition to a higher overall cost of hedging. - 11.2 Private Investments will generally be left unhedged due to the inability to estimate with any precision the timing or magnitude of cash distributions, in addition to valuation of private assets occurring with a quarter lag. - 11.3 Global Fixed Interest will have a 100% hedge as the default unless an active manager is chosen whose strategy attempts to, and has shown the ability to, add value via currency selection, in which case that manager's exposure would not be hedged. - 11.4 Impact Investments will be unhedged. - 11.5 The overall portfolio targets a 25% exposure to foreign currency. - 11.6 The Foundation's currency hedging policy is set out below as Exhibit 4.
+- 11.1 Emerging Markets Equity will be unhedged as the trading volume and liquidity of hedging instruments in these markets tend to be lower in addition to a higher overall cost of hedging. - 11.2 Global Private Equity will generally be left unhedged due to the inability to estimate with any precision the timing or magnitude of cash distributions, in addition to valuation of private assets occurring with a quarter lag. - 11.3 Global Fixed Interest will have a 100% hedge as the default unless an active manager is chosen whose strategy attempts to, and has shown the ability to, add value via currency selection, in which case that manager's exposure may not be 100% hedged. - 11.4 Foreign currency denominated investments where the cash flow yield is relatively stable and is the primary source of investment returns should be hedged where practicable. - 11.5 Impact Investments will be unhedged. - 11.6 The portfolio targets a 33% exposure to foreign currency, with a range of 25 50% - 11.7 The Foundation's asset class hedging ranges to achieve the target exposure are set out below in Exhibit 3.